Agile-IoT/node-red-contrib-agile-thingspeak/README.md

 - `uploading data...` - The data is currently being uploaded to ThingSpeak.
 If everything is working, this message is displayed only briefly and may not be visible.
+- `creating channel` - The new thingspeak channel is being created.
+- `channel created` - The new thingspeak channel was created.

+If the status has a red indicator, an error has occured.
+The Node-Red logs can be checked for more information in that case.